 About two thirds of persons who have binge eating disorder are obese.

 Binge eating may occur on its own or with another eating disorder, such as bulimia.
-People with bulimia typically eat large amounts of high-calorie foods, usually in secret.
-After this binge eating they often force themselves to vomit or take laxatives.
-For more information, see: Bulimia
+People with bulimia eat large amounts of high-calorie foods, often in secret.
+After this binge eating, they often force themselves to vomit or take laxatives, or exercise vigorously.

 Call your health care provider if you think you might have a pattern of binge eating or bulimia.